 Graduate Certificate in Counseling & Psychology Jobs

-Due to their position of authority and influence over a young segment of society, school counselors will need to be certified and licensed by the state in which they practice.
+Due to their position of authority and influence over a young segment of society, school counselors must be certified and licensed by the state where they practice.
 While precise requirements for licensure vary from state to state, they generally include a master’s degree in school counseling, a background check, and a state-administered exam.
-Those who already have a master’s degree in another area of counseling may pursue a graduate certificate in order to meet the didactic and supervisory requirements of licensure.
+Those who already have a master’s degree in another area of counseling may pursue a graduate certificate to meet the didactic and supervisory requirements of licensure.

-Sports counselors use specialized knowledge around psychology and counseling to improve the wellbeing, mental functioning, and physical performance of athletes.
+Sports counselors use specialized knowledge of psychology and counseling to improve athletes’ well-being, mental functioning, and physical performance.
 Through the lens of athletics, they can help children and adults to develop their social, physical, and athletic skills.
 They may act as mediators, coaches, or confidants.
-On top of their conceptual expertise, they’ll also leverage experience in designing, organizing, and managing athletics programs that take into account the mental and physical wellbeing of its participants.
+On top of their conceptual expertise, they’ll also leverage experience in designing, organizing, and managing athletics programs that consider their participants’ mental and physical well-being.

 While sports counselors do not need to be licensed by the state where they practice, many choose to pursue certification, such as the certified mental performance consultant (CMPC) credential from the Association for Applied Sport Psychology (AASP).
 CMPC holders have obtained objective validation of their expertise in helping their clients.
 While applicants will need a master’s degree in some area of counseling to be eligible for the CMPC designation, an online graduate certificate in sports counseling will give an applicant the specialized knowledge they need to earn it.